Makers Of Sam Adams And Dogfish Head Beer Announce Merger Deal

 Two major craft beer companies are joining forces.

-Dogfish Head Brewery and The Boston Beer Company – the maker of Samuel Adams Boston Lager – announced Thursday that they have reached an agreement to merge.
-The deal, which is expected to close late in the second quarter of this year, is valued at about $300 million in cash and stocks.
+Dogfish Head Brewery and The Boston Beer Co. – the maker of Samuel Adams Boston Lager – announced Thursday that they have reached an agreement to merge.
+The deal, which is expected to close late in the second quarter of this year, is valued at about $300 million in cash and stock.

-The companies' founders say that the merger is going to better position the craft brewers to compete in an industry that is seeing rapid consolidation.
+The companies' founders say the merger is going to help the craft brewers compete in an industry that is seeing rapid consolidation.
 Industry giants have been acquiring smaller breweries.
-For example AB InBev (Anheuser-Busch) now owns Goose Island Beer Company and Golden Road Brewing.
+For example, AB InBev (Anheuser-Busch) now owns Goose Island Beer Co. and Golden Road Brewing.

-"More than a dozen of our peers have sold to international conglomerates, others have come together through platforms bringing a handful of craft breweries together in roll-ups," the founders of Dogfish head, Sam and Mariah Calagione, said in a statement.
+"More than a dozen of our peers have sold to international conglomerates, others have come together through platforms bringing a handful of craft breweries together in roll-ups," the founders of Dogfish Head, Sam and Mariah Calagione, said in a statement.
 "While neither of those strategies appealed to us, we did realize that Dogfish Head would be a stronger company with the support of our friends at Boston Beer, and vice-versa."

 Boston Beer founder Jim Koch says he found a kindred spirit in Sam Calagione.
 "Just as important as our passion for brewing is our commitment to championing and preserving the independent, American craft movement," he wrote.